3 Common Myths About Dry and Dehydrated Skin

 Depending on the ingredients, a thick, heavy moisturiser may only deliver surface hydration to the skin which only acts as a temporary substitute, and could even break dry skin out by upsetting its natural balance.

-By using a moisturiser with active ingredients (the ones proven to target and improve specific skin conditions), there is a much higher chance they will penetrate deeper below the skins surface to help create cellular improvements too.
+By using a moisturiser with active ingredients (the ones proven to target and improve specific skin conditions), there is a much higher chance they will penetrate deeper below the surface of the skin to help create cellular improvements too.
 This can also strengthen and repair the skin barrier to produce healthier, less dry/dehydrated skin.

 The Stemlab Hydra+ Rejuvenating Cream is super lightweight, but provides powerful hydration whilst also nourishing, soothing and protecting against skin-aging free radicals.